 Transit visas: two days; double-entry ETA tourist visa: 30 days; tourist visa from embassy/high commission: 30 or 90 days.

 In person at the nearest consulate (or consular section of high commission/embassy) or online (www.eta.gov.lk).

 The ETA tourist visa generally takes two days to come through.

-If you apply through the embassy/high commission, allow three working days for visa processing.
+If you apply through the embassy/high commission, allow four working days for visa processing.